karanthakakr04/devops-bootcamp-exercises/6 - Artifact Repository Manager with Nexus/chapter6-exercises.md

 To create a new `npm` hosted repository in Nexus Repository Manager for a Node.js application, along with a new blob store, you can follow this task list.

-- [] Task 1: Task List for Creating an `npm` Hosted Repository in Nexus
+- [] Task 1: Log In to Nexus Repository Manager as Administrator
   - **Access Nexus Repository Manager:**
     - Open a web browser and navigate to the Nexus Repository Manager interface.
 By default, this is `http://<your_nexus_host>:8081`.
   - **Find the Default Admin Password:**